-Office of Insurance and Safety Fire Commissioner - GA agency that oversees the GA Right to Know program.
+Office of Insurance and Safety Fire Commissioner - State of Georgia agency that oversees the Georgia Right to Know program.

 Physical Hazard - "a chemical for which there is scientifically valid evidence that it is a combustible liquid, a compressed gas, explosive, flammable, an organic peroxide, an oxidizer, pyrophoric, unstable (reactive), or water reactive" (GA D.O.L.
 Safety Engineering Section Chapter 300-3-19-.01, 1993).